Ps Grant BuchananLecturer in Theology, Masters of Arts Program Director

 Grant came to Australia to take a position in an ACC church in Melbourne’s SE suburbs primarily as Creative Ministries and Small Groups Pastor.
 From 2010-2015, he covered a number of part time roles apart from his teaching, including chaplaincy and counselling.
 He re-joined the Harvest Bible College Staff in 2015 as Dean of Learning and Teaching and is currently the MA Program director with AC where he also teaches Theology and Biblical Studies.
-He has completed his PhD at University of Divinity in Melbourne looking at a pneumatological reading of Galatians and how this impacts identity.
+He is completing his PhD at University of Divinity in Melbourne looking at a pneumatological reading of Galatians and how this impacts identity.
 He is active as an itinerant speaker, and though not paid, is part of the leadership team at Kaleidoscope Community Church, a small missional community in Beaconsfield, Victoria.

 As a pastor, counsellor and teacher, Grant continues to engage in pastoral care and counselling helping encourage and equip people for life and ministry.
 Grant has a passion to see people find their true sense of identity and, consequently, their passion and purpose in all they are and do.